-- (a) Support pre-arrest or pre-arraignment diversion and deflection strategies for persons with OUD and any co-occurring SUD/MH conditions, including established strategies such as: - Self-referral strategies such as the Angel Programs or the Police Assisted Addiction Recovery - II.
+- (a) Support pre-arrest or pre-arraignment diversion and deflection strategies for persons with OUD and any co-occurring SUD/MH conditions, including established strategies such as: - I. Self-referral strategies such as the Angel Programs or the

+Police Assisted Addiction Recovery

+- II.
 Initiative (PAARI). - III.
 Active outreach strategies such as the Drug Abuse Response Team (DART) model. - IV.
-"Naloxone Plus" strategies, which work to ensure that individuals who have received naloxone to reverse the effects of an overdose are then linked to treatment programs or other appropriate services. - V. Officer prevention strategies, such as the Law Enforcement Assisted Diversion (LEAD) model.

-- VI.
-Officer intervention strategies such as the Leon County, Florida Adult Civil Citation Network, or the Chicago Westside Narcotics Diversion to Treatment Initiative; or - VII.
-Co-responder and/or alternative responder models to address OUD-related 911 calls with greater SUD expertise. - (b) Support pre-trial services that connect individuals with OUD and any cooccurring SUD/MH conditions to evidence-informed treatment, including MAT, and related services. - (c) Support treatment and recovery courts that provide evidence-based options for persons with OUD and any co-occurring SUD/MH conditions. - (d) Provide evidence-informed treatment, including MAT, recovery support, harm reduction, or other appropriate services to individuals with OUD and any co-occurring SUD/MH conditions who are incarcerated in jail or prison. - (e) Provide evidence-informed treatment, including MAT, recovery support, harm reduction, or other appropriate services to individuals with OUD and any co-occurring SUD/MH conditions who are leaving jail or prison have recently left jail or prison, are on probation or parole, are under community corrections supervision, or are in re-entry programs or facilities. - (f) Support critical time interventions (CTI), particularly for individuals living with dual-diagnosis OUD/serious mental illness, and services for individuals who face immediate risks and service needs and risks upon release from correctional settings. - (g) Provide training on best practices for addressing the needs of criminal-justice-involved persons with OUD and any co-occurring SUD/MH conditions to law enforcement, correctional, or judicial personnel or to providers of treatment, recovery, harm reduction, case management, or other services offered in connection with any of the strategies described in this section. - (5) Address the Needs of Pregnant Women and their Families, Including Babies with Neonatal Abstinence Syndrome or evidence-informed programs or strategies that may include, but are not limited to, the following:
+"Naloxone Plus" strategies, which work to ensure that individuals who have received naloxone to reverse the effects of an overdose are then linked to treatment programs or other appropriate services. - V. Officer prevention strategies, such as the Law Enforcement Assisted Diversion (LEAD) model. - VI.
+Officer Intervention strategies such as the Leon County, Florida Adult Civil Citation Network, or the Chicago Westside Narcotics Diversion to Treatment Initiative; or - VII.
+Co-responder and/or alternative responder models to address OUD-related 911 calls with greater SUD expertise. - (b) Support pre-trial services that connect individuals with OUD and any co-occurring SUD/MH conditions to evidence-informed treatment, including MAT, and related services. - (c) Support treatment and recovery courts that provide evidence-based options for persons with OUD and any co-occurring SUD/MH conditions. - (d) Provide evidence-informed treatment, including MAT, recovery support, harm reduction, or other appropriate services to individuals with OUD and any co-occurring SUD/MH conditions who are incarcerated in jall or prison. - (e) Provide evidence-informed treatment, including MAT, recovery support, harm reduction, or other appropriate services to individuals with OUD and any co-occurring SUD/MH conditions who are leaving jall or prison have recently left jail or prison, are on probation or parole, are under community corrections supervision, or are in re-entry programs or facilities. - (f) Support critical time interventions (CTI), particularly for individuals living with dual-diagnosis OUD/serious mental illness, and services for individuals who face immediate risks and service needs and risks upon release from correctional settings.

+- (g) Provide training on best practices for addressing the needs of criminal-justice-involved persons with OUD and any co-occurring SUD/MH conditions to law enforcement, correctional, or judicial personnel or to providers of treatment, recovery, harm reduction, case management, or other services offered in connection with any of the strategies described in this section. - (5) Address the Needs of Pregnant Women and their Families, Including Babies with Neonatal Abstinence Syndrome

-Address the needs of pregnant or parenting women with OUD and any cooccurring SUD/MH conditions, and the needs of their families, including babies with neonatal abstinence syndrome (NAS), through evidence-based
+Address the needs of pregnant or parenting women with OUD and any co-occurring SUD/MH conditions, and the needs of their families, including babies with neonatal abstinence syndrome (NAS), through evidence-based or evidence-informed programs or strategies that may include, but are not limited to, the following: